intercom/intercom-rails/README.md

 To make installing Intercom easy, where possible a `<script>` tag **will be automatically inserted before the closing `</body>` tag**.
 For most Rails apps, **you won't need to do any extra config**.
 Having trouble?
 Check out troubleshooting below.

-### Live Chat / Acquire
+### Live Chat
-With our [Acquire package](https://www.intercom.io/live-chat), Intercom Messenger now works with logged out users and visitors to your web site.
-Include the Intercom snippet on every page by setting:
+With the Intercom Messenger you can [chat](https://www.intercom.com/live-chat) with users and visitors to your web site.
+Include the Intercom Messenger on every page by setting:
 ```ruby
   config.include_for_logged_out_users = true
 ```